The Prisoner and the Occlumens

 "How?" she asked, trying to feel angry, trying to reclaim some of her courage through her tears.
 "How can I believe anything you say?
 Why do you even want me to be Head Girl?"

 "You can believe that if I leave here without your parents they will be dead by morning."
-His tone was neutral now, but brisk.
+His tone was neutral.
 "You can believe that you will be safe at Hogwarts.
 And you can believe that having one member of the Golden Trio well within reach will benefit the next Headmaster of Hogwarts."

-"You'll use me to get to Harry!" she blurted out, realising it as she said it.
+"You'll use me to get to Harry!" she blurted, realising it as she said it.
 "He'll use me to –"

 "Perhaps, if it comes to that, but I doubt it.
 You will certainly provide a type of insurance, Miss Granger, but your primary function will be that of intermediary between my interests and those of the student population."